 The topics covered include basic chemistry as it applies to biological systems, cell structure and division, an introduction to classical and molecular genetics and bioenergetics.
 Prerequisite for all biology courses numbered 260 or higher.
-Prerequisite: EN 100 or equivalent; MA 105 or equivalent.
+Prerequisite: EN 100 or equivalent; Pre- or Corequisite: MA 110.
 Not recommended for non-science majors.